 Tim Sova, a military veteran, has completed two tours of Iraq and has worked as a private contractor in Afghanistan, but he’s been fighting a more personal battle since returning home.
 Like many of his fellow Marine Corps veterans, he deals with PTSD as a result of being in combat.

 Living in a North Shore suburb of Boston in Gloucester, Massachusetts, he now works as a Massachusetts State Trooper.
 Upon being honorably discharged, Tim needed to remove a portion of his tattoo to enter the state trooper academy.
 With this career change and the desire to leave behind painful memories from the time when he got his tattoo, he turned to the Removery for laser removal.
 Read on to hear more of Tim’s story, what led him to make this choice, and why he couldn’t be happier with the results.

-Tim has a long family history of military service—his great uncle was in Pearl Harbour, his grandfather fought in WWII, and his uncles were in Vietnam.
+Tim has a long family history of military service—his great uncle was in Pearl Harbor, his grandfather fought in WWII, and his uncles were in Vietnam.
 In high school, at age 17, it just made sense for him to enlist.
 “It’s always kind of been something I felt like I was destined to do,” he says.
 Tattooing is a central element of both Tim’s family’s culture and military culture.
-His mother had two arm sleeves.
-And while service people need to make sure their tattoos meet the guidelines of their military branch, most people in the Marine Corps have tattoos.
+His mother had two arm sleeves, he says.
+And while service people need to make sure their tattoos meet the guidelines of their military branch, most people in the Marine Corps have tattoos, he adds.
 So, between tours of duty, he got a tattoo on his right shoulder depicting skulls, a Maltese cross, and flames.
 He was 18 at the time.
 “I was young, and I thought I was a cool guy,” he laughs.

 “I had trouble sleeping because I felt like my mind was always on the alert.”